ℹ️Glossary

 Indirect GHG emissions

-Assessment of assessments
+Evaluation of assessments

 Process ensuring the reliability and transparency of assessments and their results.
 It also makes it possible to identify blocking points and improvements between two assessments of an organisation.